This post contains one or more affiliate links, which help to sustain Little Green Seedling. I only ever recommend things I truly believe in!

 The rise of factory farming is perpetuating poverty in China, as the rural poor are no longer needed to produce food.
 Meanwhile, as in the developed world, vast tracts of land are used to grow crops for animal feed and biofuels rather than food for human consumption.
 Factory farms pollute rural communities’ water sources, take over the land they once cultivated and refuse to employ locals.

-While 10% of China lives in poverty, 30% of the pork the country produces is exported to Japan; the claim that factory farming feeds the hungry doesn’t add up.
+Though 10% of the Chinese population lives in poverty, China exports 30% of its pork to Japan.
+The claim that factory farming feeds the hungry doesn’t add up.
 In any case, the meat is far too expensive for the poor.
 The enormous Chinese pork producer Muyuan receives large loans from the government and in 2010 got a $10 million investment from the International Finance Corporation.
 This shows the extent to which the current system favours producing food for the wealthy minority.

 Keeping animals uses huge quantities of resources which would feed far more people if used to grow crops.
 Many areas are too dry for animals to graze, thus they compete with humans for food and water.
 Worse, these programs sometimes lead to the development of large-scale dairy programs in these countries, using resources to produce something most people can’t digest.
 And there are numerous other problems – read this article to find out more.

-It’s not just animal agriculture; our methods of growing have also spread.
+It’s not just animal agriculture; our ways of growing crops have also spread.
 Many Indian farmers have been coerced into growing GM cotton, with promises of large yields and pest resistance.
-The seeds are expensive, and can’t be saved to use the following year as is done traditionally.
-95% of India’s cotton seeds are now Monsanto’s patented variety.
+The seeds are expensive, and farmers can’t save them to use the following year as is done traditionally.
+Monsanto’s patented cotton seed variety now makes up 95% of India’s supply.

 Conventionally, cotton is grown amongst other crops to guard it against pests.
 GM cotton is grown as a monoculture, leaving crops more vulnerable to drought, pests and disease.
 The pest resistance is often ineffective, forcing farmers to borrow money to buy expensive insecticide.
 Even then, crops frequently fail altogether, leading farmers to bankruptcy.